pdidev/tutorial/README.md

 ```

 \attention
+In this exercise, the shared variable and the reclaimed variable are not defined
+in the YAML file (see ex3. and further for this).

+#### Note on the order of share/reclaim calls {#ShareReclaimCallsOrder}

 Notice that some share/reclaim pairs come one after the other while others are
 interlaced.
 Is one better than the other?
 If you do not know the answer to this question, just wait until ex5. :)

-\attention
-In this exercise, the shared variable and the reclaimed variable are not defined
-in the YAML file (see ex3. and further for this).

 ## Decl'HDF5 plugin